rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: Army Spouses
+  - banner_title: Empire of Commerce
-    banner_author: Morten G. Ender
+    banner_author: Susan Gaunt Stearns
-    banner_subtitle: Military Families during the Global War on Terror
+    banner_subtitle: The Closing of the Mississippi and the Opening of Atlantic Trade
-    banner_id: "5923"
+    banner_id: "5845"
-    banner_quote: In the end, it is a story of strength and resilience in the face of adversity.
+    banner_quote: Stearns has brilliantly defied some conventional myths of American history, especially about how our Constitution took form . . . adds some long-needed context to our most basic document.
-    banner_attr: Armed Forces & Society
+    banner_attr: Carl Bernstein, journalist and co-author of All the President’s Men
 related_book:
   - "5744"
   - "5617"